 Regular nuisance tripping problems were occurring at stores in various countries, caused by the AC Variable Frequency Drives (VFD) installed inside the oven.
-Frequent problems with these devices tripping unnecessarily were causing a concern for both the oven manufacturer and its customers, with significant downtime being experienced.
+Frequent issues with these devices tripping were causing concern for both the oven manufacturer and its customers, with significant downtime being experienced.

 The source of the earth leakage currents responsible for causing these devices to trip was traced to the Variable Speed Drive (VSD) installed inside the oven to control the heat and conveyor systems within a range of parameters that ensured the perfectly cooked pizza.

 The drives being used had a high earth leakage current that was causing the nuisance tripping.
-Whilst investigating the root cause and looking for solutions, the oven manufacturer also discovered that the drives in use in the oven were being discontinued by the VSD manufacturer.
+While investigating the cause and looking for solutions, the oven manufacturer also discovered that the drives in use in the oven were being discontinued by the VSD manufacturer.

 A reliable alternative solution was needed urgently to restore customer confidence and maintain the high levels of quality expected.

 The company turned to Invertek Drives, one of the leaders in VFD design and manufacturing, to find that solution.
 Invertek selected its Optidrive E3 IP20 with its low earth leakage and small physical frame size.

 “The ovens were being exported to countries as far as Australia,” said Wayne Morris, Vice-President of Invertek Drives USA.